Skip to main content

 1. Where the booking engine lives.
 Freetobook hosts the booking page on their platform; you embed a widget on your site that points to it.
 HolidayFox is a proper WordPress plugin: the booking flow runs on your own domain, your own design, your own SEO.
 Looks and feels native.

 2. Onboarding.
-Freetobook is self-service: you set yourself up by following their guides.
-HolidayFox has Candice on our team handling the setup in 5 working days, including unit/pitch structure, pricing rules, Stripe configuration, and any migration from your existing system.
+Freetobook is largely self-guided: you set yourself up by following their guides, with their UK phone support on hand.
+HolidayFox has our customer success team handling the setup in 5 working days, including unit/pitch structure, pricing rules, Stripe configuration, and any migration from your existing system.

 3. Strategic positioning.
 Freetobook is designed as cheap, dependable booking software that co-exists comfortably with Booking.com etc. HolidayFox's pitch is take direct bookings on your own site, reduce Booking.com commission.
 Same software category, different worldview.